Four Stingers Women’s Hockey Players Named RSEQ All-Stars

 Belzile ranked fourth with 18 points, 11 goals, and 7 assists and Chu described her as “a little firecracker on the ice.”

-“Last year I used to be afraid to play against other teams, but this year my mentality is more that they are afraid to play against us,” said Belzile, showing the attitude that Chu described.
+“Last year I used to be afraid to play against other teams, but this year my mentality is more that they are afraid to play against us,” said Belzile, showing the attitude that Chu described.“This is a mentality that I want to bring into my third year, fourth year, fifth year.
+Be the team that other teams are afraid of,” she added.

 When Allard joined the program five years ago, she felt that the program was lackluster and finished her first season with only two points.
 Now, in her graduating year, she reached ten points along with her all-stars honour.